|Roxburghshire||Contents||Towns and Villages||Information related to all of Melrose parish|

 The Scottish Borders Archive and Local History Centre holds records of the Melrose Literary Society, covering the years 1863-1986.
 These include minutes, magazines and correspondence. (source: National Register of Archives).

 In the 1690s a tax was levied by Parliament on every hearth in Scotland.
 Both landowners and tenants had to pay this tax and are therefore recorded in the records which were kept at the time.
-The Melrose hearth tax records (reference E69/21) are held at the National Archives of Scotland in Edinburgh, as are many other tax records for the parish.
+The Melrose hearth tax records (reference E69/21) are held at the National Records of Scotland in Edinburgh, as are many other tax records for the parish.
 In 2002 I transcribed these hearth tax records and analysed them as part of my postgraduate Masters degree.
 My notes from this are now online.

 Find help, report problems, and contribute information.